2DegreesInvesting/2diidockerrunner/pacta/README.md

 user specific portfolio info on the server, and you set `user_results` to the path to the directory that contains the survey (and other) results that are relevant to the specific user on the server.
-Those directories will then be mounted inside of the docker containter in the appropriate locations.
+Those directories will then be mounted inside of the docker container in the appropriate locations.